nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 - In the **My History View** of the **Standard Window**, by clicking on the pushed branch, and select *Create Pull Request*.
   If you have made commits subsequent to pushing the branch to the remote, SmartGit will prompt you to push the new commits before proceeding with creating the Pull Request.

-## Additional PR features in the Standard Window (Currently Available on GitHub only)
+## Additional PR features in the Standard Window (Currently Available for GitHub only)

 Additional functionality is available in the **Standard Window** when a repository is [integrated to GitHub](../GitHub-integration.md), and where a PR has been created by you, or assigned to you.
 When SmartGit detects that you are involved in a PR, an Icon will be shown in the *My History* area, as well as in the *Graph View*: